IT3049C-Spring24/2-js-exercises-Calvinyeb04/README.md

 Instructions to this assignment can be found [here](https://it3049c.github.io/assignments/js-exercises/).

 ## Checklist:
-- [ ] All Unit tests passed.
+- [Yes] All Unit tests passed.
-- [ ] frequent commits to github.
+- [Yes] frequent commits to github.
-- [ ] filled out the self-evaluation.
+- [Yes] filled out the self-evaluation.

 ## Self Grading Guide